plone/plonetheme.sunburst/plonetheme/sunburst/README.rst

 Left column only
 ~~~~~~~~~~~~~~~~

 First we need to add a portlet that would definitely be visible.
-Well, on Plone
-4.3 it was immediately visible, on Plone 5.0 we get an add form.
+So let's add
+the search portlet via it's addview.

     >>> mapping = self.portal.restrictedTraverse('++contextportlets++plone.leftcolumn')
     >>> addview = mapping.restrictedTraverse('+/' + portlet.addview)
-    >>> if v50:
-    ...     result = addview.createAndAdd({})
+    >>> result = addview.createAndAdd({})
-    ... else:
-    ...     result = addview()
     >>> bool(result)  # None or empty string
     False
     >>> browser.reload()